 Stick to a regular routine

-With many of us experiencing a change in our normal routine, for example, working from home, having structure in our lives is especially important.
+With many of us experiencing ongoing changes to our routine, for example, working from home, having structure in our lives is especially important.
 The hours we work can influence our sleeping patterns so having regularity in our day is essential.
 Try to continue going to bed and getting up at the same times as you did before, and try stick to the same sleep schedule, an essential factor for sleeping well.

 Exercising daily contributes to better sleep.
-Social distancing restrictions limit our opportunities but there are certain things we can all do such as walking, (while maintaining distance) or video exercise classes at home.
-Stay active and purposeful by catching up on long deferred household tasks and use this time wisely.
+Get walking, take a class, stay active and purposeful by catching up on long deferred household tasks.
 Get into the garden, rearrange furniture, clean, or redecorate!
 Avoid doing strong intensive exercise right before bedtime.

 Some useful resources below.

 Sleep and mental health are interconnected.
 Mindfulness apps such as Headspace can help us rewind before bed as does having a bath, keeping with our usual bed time, curtailing tea/coffee late in the evening and not using alcohol as a sleeping aid.
 Mental Health Ireland’s podcast episode on Sleep with Dr Matthew Sadlier offers practical tips on how to achieve and maintain a healthy sleep pattern.